Thiago Moisés: Ultimate Fighting Championship

 Moisés faced Christos Giagos at UFC on ESPN 38 on June 25, 2022.
 He won the fight via a rear-naked choke submission in the first round.
 This win earned him his first Performance of the Night bonus award.

 Moisés was scheduled to face Guram Kutateladze on January 21, 2023, at UFC 283.
 However, Kutateladze pulled out in early January for undisclosed reasons.
 He was replaced by promotional newcomer Melquizael Costa.
 He won the fight via a neck face submission in the second round.

 Moisés faced Benoît Saint-Denis on September 2, 2023, at UFC Fight Night 226, in Paris.
 He lost the fight via technical knockout in the second round.
 The bout was also awarded the Fight of the Night bonus award.

 Moisés was scheduled to face Brad Riddell on March 16, 2024, at UFC Fight Night 239.
 On February 14, 2024, it was announced that Riddell withdrew from the fight, and he was replaced by promotional newcomer Mitch Ramirez.
 Moises won the bout at the beginning of the third round by technical knockout.

 Moisés faced Ľudovít Klein on June 8, 2024, at UFC on ESPN 57.
 He lost the fight by unanimous decision.

 Moisés faced Trey Ogden on January 11, 2025, at a UFC Fight Night 249.
 He won the fight by unanimous decision.

 Moisés faced Jared Gordon on May 17, 2025, at UFC Fight Night 256.
 He lost the fight by knockout in the first round.

+Moisés faced Gauge Young on April 18, 2026 at UFC Fight Night 273.
+He lost the fight by split decision.

+On June 18, 2026, it was reported that Moisés was removed from the UFC roster.